pneff93/csfle/hashicorp/README.md

 This repository provides a step-by-step demo of the Confluent Cloud feature [Client-Side Field Level Encryption](http://staging-docs-independent.confluent.io/docs-cloud/PR/2843/current/clusters/csfle/overview.html).
 As of today, this feature is in Early Access Program.
+This example is configured for daily data encryption key rotation.

 ## Prerequisites

 * Confluent Cloud cluster with Advanced Stream Governance package
-* For clients, Confluent Platform 7.4.2 or 7.5.1 are required.
+* For clients, Confluent Platform 7.6.0 or later is required.
+* This example will also work with client versions 7.4.2 or 7.5.1, except for key rotation.

 ## Goal